 Let's take a look at some of the plates that make the holidays special in homes around the world.

 Check out some of the most interesting Christmas dinner traditions around the world, from a Swedish smörgåsbord to a New Zealand barbecue.

 In Switzerland, families gather around the table to enjoy a Fondue Chinoise, where thin slices of meat are dipped with skewers into boiling broth.
-This particular meal is popular both for Christmas and New Year's Eve dinner.
+This particular meal is popular both for Christmas and New Year's Eve dinners.

-Gourmetten is the typical holiday meal of the Netherlands, with most families having a “gourmet set” for the occasion.
+Gourmetten is the typical holiday meal in the Netherlands, with most families having a “gourmet set” for the occasion.
 In this tradition, small meats and vegetables are cooked on a tabletop hotplate by the whole family.

 Tamales are a large part of the traditional Guatemalan Christmas.
 They can be red (colorado) or black (negro), and are eaten from Christmas Eve through New Year's Eve.